YouCantTriforce/_1byte/README.md

 It will provide basic emulator functionality and additional 'debug mode' which could be used for assembly teaching purposes (execution flow graphs which could indicate stalls and run-time memory editing)

 Current goal is to be able to run some basic algorithms written with Z80-like assembly language.

+LICENSE file applies to every single source file in this project.